What is an exhaled carbon monoxide test?

 - broken gas appliances, like boilers.

-The exhaled carbon monoxide test measures how much carbon monoxide is in your body.

-Most people with high levels of carbon monoxide are smokers.
 The exhaled carbon monoxide test is a useful tool to monitor how much carbon dioxide is in your body.
-If you smoke, it can help you quit.
+Most people with high levels of carbon monoxide smoke.

 The test can also show if you’re being exposed to dangerous levels of carbon monoxide in second-hand smoke, even if you don’t smoke yourself.

 What happens during an exhaled carbon monoxide test?